semagrow/kobe/operator/readme.md

 and mantain the necessary components in kubernetes without the user having to worry about them.

 ## Deployment of the operator in kubernetes##
+First clone this project and get in the kobe/operator directory and checkout the feat-k8s-operator branch.
-To build the operator go to operator/build and use the command 'docker build -t <operator-image-name>' .
+To build the operator go to operator/build and use the command `docker build -t <operator-image-name> . ` .
 Push that image to a public registry.Alternative just use the already made image kostbabis/kobe-operator.

 To deploy the operator first go to *operator/deploy/init/cluster* and use